Maurizio Anzeri: 2010

+2011

+Anzeri held his first solo show in a major UK institution, Family Day, at the Baltic Centre for Contemporary Art.
+The Baltic Gallery press release read:

+Using individual and group portraits of unknown people of the 1930s and 1940s found in flea markets, Anzeri overlays meticulously patterned coloured threads by stitching and sewing directly on to the photographic surface.
+Obscuring part of the photograph, he both hides and heightens features of the face.
+These intricate additions create something almost three-dimensional, transforming flat images in to objects with a charged psychological presence.
+Anzeri draws upon a wide range of influences including contemporary fashion, voodoo ceremonies and surrealist imagery.
+Precise juxtapositions in his work recall the collage of the Surrealists and the photomontages of German Dadaists Hannah Hoch and Raoul Hausmann.

-Anzeri had his first solo show in a major UK gallery Family Day in 2011 at the Baltic Centre for Contemporary Art and group shows Makeup at the Galleria A Palazzo in Brescia, Italy, Version and Diversions at the Temple Bar Gallery in Dublin, Ireland.
-2011 was the first year Anzeri exhibited his work in the US with the exhibition Intersection at the Marlborough Gallery in New York and Alexander McQueen's Savage Beauty exhibition held after McQueen's death at the Metropolitan Museum of Art, New York Anzeri created ‘Lady Ugolino’ a sculptured coat made out of hair for McQueen's Eshu collection in 2000 and this was featured in the exhibition.
-Lady Ugolino was also shown at the Savage Beauty exhibition in London's V&A museum in 2015 and is now part of the V&A museum's permanent collection.
+He was also a part of the group shows Makeup at the Galleria A Palazzo in Brescia, Italy, and Version and Diversions at the Temple Bar Gallery in Dublin, Ireland.

+This was also the first year Anzeri exhibited his work in the US, with the exhibitions Intersection at the Marlborough Gallery in New York and Alexander McQueen's Savage Beauty exhibition, held after McQueen's death at the Metropolitan Museum of Art, New York.
+Anzeri created Lady Ugolino, a sculptured coat made out of hair, for McQueen's Eshu collection in 2000, which was featured in the exhibition.
+Lady Ugolino was also later shown at the Savage Beauty exhibition in London's V&A Museum in 2015 and is now part of the V&A Museum's permanent collection.